lisaec/Project_penney_LC/README.md

  In this repository, I have created code to simulate hundreds of thousands of shuffled decks and play every possible combination of sequence selections.
 I then process the results and create heatmaps to show the likelihood of winning each game by number of cards and number of tricks.

 ## Simulation Results
-After simulating every combination of sequences on 1 Million decks, here were the preliminary results.
+After simulating every combination of sequences on 1 million decks, here were the preliminary results.

 These results were created in **Main.py**